brunof99/brunof99/README.md

 # Hi there! 👋 I'm Bruno

-I'm a data analytics & AI enthusiast with a background in biomedical engineering.
-My journey in the intersection of technology and healthcare has fueled my interest in leveraging data to derive meaningful insights and drive innovation.
+I'm a biomedical engineer enthusiastic about harnessing the power of Data & AI to derive meaningful insights and drive innovation, especially in healthcare.
+I would describe me as analytical, creative, collaborative and resilient.
 Welcome to my GitHub profile! 🚀

 ## 🔬 Background